RajathRD/scheduler_load_balance/README.md

 ![alt text](./simulation_arch.png)

 The simulator is setup as given above.
 Each Client publishes (either n jobs or perpetually) to one scheduler at a predefined rate as given in ./test/steal_test.ex.
 Each scheduler schedules a job in it's own core/node/machine.
 All jobs generated are assumed to take up all resources in the machine, i.e, only one job can run in a node at a time.
+There's no network loss/delay and all schedulers are working in parralel.

 There are four kinds of algorithms considered in this simulation: